-Table 110: WBM "General Firewall Configuration" Page - "Global Firewall Parameter" Group
+Table 147: WBM "General Firewall Configuration" Page - "Global Firewall Parameter" Group

 Parameter Explanation Firewall enabled entirely Enables/disables the complete functionality of the firewall.
 This setting has the highest priority.
 If the firewall is disabled, all other settings have no direct effect.
 The configuration of the other parameters is possible nevertheless so that you can set the firewall parameters correctly before you enable the firewall.
-ICMP echo broadcast protection Enable or disable the "ICMP echo broadcast" protection.
+This setting is independent of the "Filter enabled" setting in the "MAC address filter state bridge <n>" group on the "MAC address filter state bridge <n>" page.</n></n> ICMP echo broadcast protection Enable or disable the "ICMP echo broadcast" protection.
 Max.
-UDP connections per second You can specify the maximum number of UDP connections per second.
+UDP datagrams per second Specify the maximum number of datagrams per second with the same source ports and the same destination ports between hosts.
 Max.
 TCP connections per second You can specify the maximum number of TCP connections per second.